 The investment in 3D printers at kloeckner.i and our German country organization Klöckner & Co Deutschland GmbH has moved us into the growth market of additive manufacturing.
 We have also further expanded in the demanding shipyard business.
 Our German country organization, in particular, has considerable exper-tise in supply chain organization for the shipbuilding industry.

 As set out in our strategic targets, we will also be expanding our higher-margin business with higher value-added products.
-At our Bönen location in North Rhine-Westphalia, Germany, for instance, a service center to process aluminum flat products for the European automotive and manufacturing industries became fully operational in the reporting period.
+At our Bönen location in North Rhine-Westphalia, Germany, for instance, a service center to process aluminum flat products for the European automotive and manufacturing industries became fully operational.
 The service center has a total processing capacity of 80,000 tons of aluminum per year.

 Our continuous efficiency improvement program VC² has been successfully launched and is accelerating implementation of our “Klöckner & Co 2022” strategy.
 The program brings together the existing “One Europe” and “One US” optimization programs and complements them with a series of other initiatives.